gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 Enable Document Import
 ~~~~

 This feature is disabled by default.
-When it's enabled users will see a new button next to the camera trigger in the Camera Screen.
+When it's enabled, users will see a new button next to the camera trigger in the Camera Screen.

-After the feature is enabled a hint is displayed informing the user about the new button and its function.
+After the feature is enabled, a hint is displayed once, the next time the user uses the Fototüberweisung, informing the user about the new button and its function.

 To enable the Document Import using the Screen API add the following extra to the ``CameraActivity`` intent and specify the file types you wish to allow: